Sherryairui/PUI2018_xc1454/HW6_xc1454/README.md

 ## Assignment 2

 Find and read paper.
-And find
+And find IV,DV, Question and Null hypothsis.

 ### Cowork with Yuchen Ding(yd1402).
 She find those paper and its tests, get the value we want, and summarize them.
-I help her to double check the result, and make sure our result is correct.
+I read the paper and help her to double check the result, and modify some errors to make sure our result is correct.

 ## Assignment 3